College hockey: Conference tournament seeds, schedule, results | NCAA.com

 THREE STARS: ND's Cale Morris earns weekend shutout sweep, named top star

+In one of four championship overtime games, Minnesota State earned a conference title and NCAA tournament bid after scoring two goals in the final two minutes of regulation to send the contest to OT, where the Mavs won, 3-2.

+Mavericks with #TheJeff in post game press conference. pic.twitter.com/7tHghQsnSL— MinnStateMHockey (@MavHockey) March 24, 2019

-The WCHA tournament features and eight-team field that begins with a best-of-three quarterfinal series played at campus locations.
-Teams then advance to a best-of-three semifinal round hosted at the campus location of the higher seed.
-The championship game is a single hosted by the highest remaining seed.
+The WCHA tournament featured an eight-team field that began with a best-of-three quarterfinal series played at campus locations.
+Teams then advanced to a best-of-three semifinal round hosted at the campus location of the higher seed.
+The championship game was a single elimination contest hosted by the highest remaining seed.
+See the full tournament results below.

 Friday, March 15 — Semifinals, Game 1— Campus locations